 Credit is due to all the unknown filmmakers and shooters who produced the online material.
 And many thanks to people in participating organizations who helped set up interviews with their colleagues or worked hard to find b-roll footage.

 The project took four years to complete.
 Carbon emissions amounted to about 3 tons of CO2, mainly from travel around western North America.

 Peter Sircom Bromley is an independent energy and climate policy analyst.
 To support this financially unrewarding activity, and because he also happens to know how to design and produce communications media, he has worked as a communications consultant, researcher, writer, rock ‘n’ roll guitarist, cartoonist, graphic artist, cameraman, visual artist, film animator, film director, general manager, production manager, sales clerk, craft assembly worker, lawn mower, layout artist, and journalist – not necessarily in that order.

 As a media communications specialist, he has worked with various ENGOs including the Sierra Club of Canada, Greenpeace and the Rivershed Society of BC.
-In 1996, he conceptualized, designed and produced collateral materials (including billboard, left) for the Sierra Club of Canada’s nationwide climate change campaign, directed by Louise Comeau.
+In 1996, he conceptualized, designed and produced collateral materials for the Sierra Club of Canada’s nationwide climate change campaign, directed by Louise Comeau.
 He also volunteered on various boards, including the Sierra Club of BC, the Stanley Park Ecology Society, and the Government of BC’s Scrap Tire Advisory Committee.
 He has a Fine Arts degree from the Nova Scotia College of Art and Design (1974).